 Have Movie Night At Home With Friends

-Amazon Prime, including Prime Video, is $119 per year.
-Amazon Prime Video by itself, is sold for $8.99 per month.
-You aren’t really signing up for the free shipping; these days, you can get that almost anywhere.
+Amazon Prime, including Prime Video, is $119 per year (just 9.91/mo.)
+And it’s more than just free shipping.
+Prime Video by itself is sold for $8.99 per month.
+You get free shipping on all your purchases, instant access to thousands of movies and TV shows, you can borrow Kindle books.
 Use all the benefits of your Amazon Prime Account.

 If you ditch just one of your streaming subscriptions with an average cost of $14.00 per month, you will save around $170.00 per year.